hpi-swa-teaching/Koans/src/Koans.package/KoanAboutAsserts.class/README.md

-In this chapter you learn how asserts work.
+In this chapter you'll learn about asserts and how they work.
 Asserts are used throughout the Koans to test you.